Title and statement of responsibility area

 Name of creator

-Minnie Hallowell Bowen was born in Sherbrooke on 4 February 1861.
+Minnie Henrietta Bethune Hallowell was born in Sherbrooke on 4 February 1861.
 She was the daughter of John Hallowell, a lawyer, and Helen Maria Clark.
 On September 10th, 1890, she married Cecil H. Bowen, son of George Frederick Bowen, and had two children, Lloyd H. and Rose Meredyth.
 Minnie Hallowell Bowen was active in various philanthropic, patriotic, religious, and literary organizations such as the Women's Auxiliary Missionary Society, the Sherbrooke Patriotic Association, the Imperial Order Daughters of the Empire, the Women's Conservative Association, the Canadian Authors' Association, and the Sherbrooke Choral Society.
 She published six books and booklets of poetry; she also wrote literary texts that were published in newspapers and periodicals.
 She used a few pen names: the Drum-Major, Jane of Brompton Road, and possibly Rapier.
-She died in Quebec City in 1942 and was buried in the Elmwood Cemetery in Sherbrooke.
+She died in Quebec City on August 1, 1942.
+Her funeral was held at Blake's Funeral Home (86 Queen Street) and St. Peter's Church, Sherbrooke, on August 4, 1942 and she was buried in the family lot at the Elmwood Cemetery in Sherbrooke.

 Scope and content